You, Me and Dupree

-You, Me and Dupree is a 2006 American comedy film directed by Anthony Russo and Joe Russo and written by Mike LeSieur.
+You, Me and Dupree is a 2006 romantic comedy film directed by Anthony Russo and Joe Russo and written by Mike LeSieur.
 It stars Owen Wilson, Kate Hudson, Matt Dillon, Seth Rogen, Amanda Detmer, Todd Stashwick, and Michael Douglas.

 The film revolves around newlyweds Carl and Molly Peterson (Dillon and Hudson).
-After Carl's best man and best friend Randolph "Randy" Dupree (Wilson) loses his job and home, the couple allow him to move in but Dupree overstays his welcome.
+After Carl's best man and best friend, Randolph "Randy" Dupree (Wilson), loses his job and home, the couple allows him to move in, but Dupree overstays his welcome.
 Protective father Bob Thompson (Douglas) begins to dislike son-in-law Carl and works against him.

 Plot

 Molly Thompson and Carl Peterson are preparing for their wedding day in Hawaii, until Carl's friend Neil interrupts to say that best man Randolph Dupree is missing.
 They drive off together to pick up Dupree, who appeared to have hitched a ride with a light plane after landing on the wrong island.
-A day before the wedding, Molly's father, Bob Thompson, who is also CEO of the company that Carl works for, makes a toast with rude jokes about Carl, foreshadowing a conflict between the two.
-Later at a pre-celebration at a bar, Carl neglects Dupree to be with Molly.
-Carl and Dupree later make up on the beach, as Dupree apologizes for laughing at Bob's jokes.
+A day before the wedding, Molly's father, Bob Thompson, who is also CEO of the company that Carl works for, makes a toast with rude jokes about Carl.
+Later, at a pre-celebration at a bar, Carl neglects Dupree to be with Molly.
+Carl and Dupree later make up on the beach, with Dupree apologizing for laughing at Bob's jokes.
 Carl and Molly get married.
-When Carl returns to work, he is surprised to find that Bob has promoted him to be in charge of a design he proposed, though it had been altered somewhat.
+Returning to work, Carl is surprised to find that Bob has promoted him to be in charge of a design he proposed, though it had been altered somewhat.

-Bob makes absurd requests which proceed to get worse, starting with his drastic reimagining of Carl's new architecture project and that Carl get a vasectomy to prevent any future children with Molly.
+Bob makes absurd requests that proceed to get worse, starting with his drastic reimagining of Carl's new architecture project and that Carl get a vasectomy to prevent any future children with Molly.
 Before returning home to celebrate his promotion with Molly, Carl stops by the bar, where he finds Neil and Dupree.
 After Neil leaves, Dupree reveals that he has financial problems, such as being evicted from his home and losing his job and car.
-Carl and Molly take Dupree into their home, though clearly they are frustrated as he is a disruptive, messy slob.
+Carl and Molly take Dupree into their home, though they are frustrated because he is a disruptive, messy slob.
 Molly sets up Dupree with a woman at her work, a primary school, who is a Mormon librarian.
 Dupree agrees, though Molly is shocked to find them having sex when she comes home from dinner.
 Romantic candles that Dupree had set up burn down the front of the living room, and Dupree is kicked out.